escopecz/veetr/readme.md

      const int GPS_BAUD_RATE = 9600;
      ```

-#### Accelerometer (ADXL345)
+#### IMU Sensor (BNO080)

 1. **Calibration Process**
-   - The accelerometer needs calibration for accurate tilt measurements
-   - To calibrate:
+   - The BNO080 IMU sensor has built-in calibration algorithms that continuously calibrate the sensor
+   - For manual calibration reset:
-     1. Position the ESP32 and accelerometer in a perfectly level position
+     1. Position the ESP32 and IMU sensor in a perfectly level position
      2. Navigate to the dashboard's Settings tab
-     3. Click "Calibrate Accelerometer"
+     3. Click "Calibrate IMU Sensor"
      4. Wait for the calibration to complete (about 5 seconds)
      5. The calibration values are stored in the ESP32's flash memory

-2. **Manual Calibration**
-   - If automatic calibration doesn't provide satisfactory results, you can manually adjust the offset values:
-     ```cpp
-     // In src/sensors/accelerometer.cpp
-     const float X_OFFSET = 0.0;  // Replace with your calibration value
-     const float Y_OFFSET = 0.0;  // Replace with your calibration value
-     const float Z_OFFSET = 0.0;  // Replace with your calibration value
-     ```
+2. **Sensor Fusion Features**
+   - The BNO080 provides automatic sensor fusion combining accelerometer, gyroscope, and magnetometer data
+   - Built-in drift compensation and noise filtering
+   - Quaternion output for precise orientation tracking
+   - No manual calibration typically required for basic tilt measurements

 3. **Mounting Considerations**
-   - Mount the accelerometer with the X-axis aligned with the fore-aft axis of the boat
+   - Mount the IMU sensor with the X-axis aligned with the fore-aft axis of the boat
    - The Y-axis should be aligned with the port-starboard axis
    - The Z-axis should be pointing upward
-   - If physical alignment isn't possible, you can adjust the axis orientation in software:
-     ```cpp
-     // In src/sensors/accelerometer.cpp
-     const bool SWAP_X_Y = false;  // Set to true to swap X and Y axes const bool INVERT_X = false;  // Set to true to invert X axis readings const bool INVERT_Y = false;  // Set to true to invert Y axis readings const bool INVERT_Z = false;  // Set to true to invert Z axis readings
-     ```
+   - The BNO080's sensor fusion algorithms can compensate for minor mounting misalignments
+   - For best results, mount rigidly to minimize vibration effects

 #### Wind Sensor